I Went To South Korea To Make Glow Recipe's Cult-Favourite Watermelon Mask

 Beauty with Mi, hosted by Refinery29's beauty writer Mi-Anne Chan, explores the coolest new trends, treatments, products, and subcultures in the beauty world.
 Never miss an episode by subscribing here.

 In a small suburb on the outskirts of Seoul sits a nondescript warehouse on a hill.
-Surrounded by lush greenery to the right and the city skyline to the left, it's a serene location for a cosmetics factory — one that produces one of the most popular K-beauty products on the market: Glow Recipe's Watermelon Glow Sleeping Mask.
+Surrounded by lush greenery to the right and the city skyline to the left, it's a serene location for a cosmetics factory — one that produces one of the most popular K-beauty products at Sephora: Glow Recipe's Watermelon Glow Sleeping Mask.

 Before Glow Recipe was the brand behind the best-selling bright-pink mask, it was an online retailer founded by beauty-industry veterans Sarah Lee and Christine Chang in 2014.
 The business was based on the idea that Lee and Chang, both entrenched in the Korean beauty space, could bring the best of the best across the Pacific and to the States.
 In 2017, they launched their own eponymous brand with just two products: the Watermelon Glow Sleeping Mask and the Blueberry Bounce Cleanser, each formulated with years of K-beauty research in mind.